 The anti-trafficking provision in section 152 of the BC Insurance Act states:

 Any person, other than an insurer or its authorized agent, who advertises, or holds himself or herself out, as a purchaser of life insurance policies or of benefits under them, or who traffics or trades in life insurance policies for the purpose of procuring the sale, surrender, transfer, assignment, pledge or hypothecation of them to himself or herself or any person, commits an offence against this Act.

 The BC Information Bulletin

-In the Bulletin, the BCFSA attempts to clarify its position on the application of the ant-trafficking provision to donations of life insurance policies to charities.
+In the Bulletin, the BCFSA attempts to clarify its position on the application of the anti-trafficking provision to donations of life insurance policies to charities.

 The Bulletin states that the BCFSA “is of the view that the solicitation by bona fide charities of donations of life insurance policies or benefits is generally not prohibited.”
 The BCFSA further states that the anti-trafficking provision does not prohibit the following types of donations made by an insured directly to a bona fide charitable organization:

 i. takes out a new policy in the name of a charity and receives a tax receipt for the premiums the donor pays;